bootstrap-vue-next/bootstrap-vue-next/apps/docs/src/reference/components/form.md

 Disable browser native HTML5 validation by setting the `novalidate` prop to true on `<b-form>`.

-Set the `validated` prop, on `<b-form>`, to `true` to add the Bootstrap v5 `.was-validated` class to the form to trigger validation states
+Set the `validated` prop, on `<b-form>`, to `true` to add the Bootstrap v5 `.was-validated` class to the form to trigger validation states.

 All form controls support a `state` prop, which can be used to set the form control into one of three contextual states:

 - `false` (denotes invalid state) is great for when there's a blocking or required field.
-A user must fill in this field properly to submit the form.
+A user must fill in this field properly to submit the form
-- `true` (denotes valid state) is ideal for situations when you have per-field validation throughout a form and want to encourage a user through the rest of the fields.
+- `true` (denotes valid state) is ideal for situations when you have per-field validation throughout a form and want to encourage a user through the rest of the fields
 - `null` Displays no validation state (neither valid nor invalid)

 Refer to the